Healthcare

 How to report that you don't have Medicaid or CHIP coverage

-• See your “Marketplace & Medicaid/CHIP coverage” information.
+3. Review your “Marketplace & Medicaid/CHIP coverage” information.
 Answer a brief question about each person’s Medicaid or CHIP enrollment status.
-Be sure to indicate correctly any household members who do not have Medicaid or CHIP coverage.
+Be sure to show correctly any household members who don't have Medicaid or CHIP coverage.

-• Navigate through your application and update your information as needed.
+5. Navigate through your application and update your information as needed when asked about Medicaid or CHIP coverage ending.

 Loading